What is animal dung used as fertilizer commonly called?

 Prepare for the SQA National 5 Geography Exam with engaging multiple-choice questions and flashcards.
 Each question includes helpful hints and explanations to enhance your understanding.
 Ace your exam with confidence!

-Animal dung used as fertilizer is commonly referred to as manure.
-This term specifically describes animal excreta that is utilized to enrich soil and improve its fertility.
-Manure is high in nutrients such as nitrogen, phosphorus, and potassium, which are essential for plant growth.
-Using manure as fertilizer helps in enhancing soil structure, increasing its water retention capacity, and promoting microbial activity, all of which contribute to healthier crop production.
+Animal dung used as fertilizer is commonly referred to as "manure."
+This term specifically describes animal excreta that is used to enrich soil, promote plant growth, and improve soil fertility.
+Manure is rich in nutrients, including nitrogen, phosphorus, and potassium, which are essential for plant health.
+It also helps improve soil structure, enhances water retention, and adds organic matter to the soil.

 Subscribe